vadiminshakov/gowal/readme.md

 # GoWAL - Write-Ahead Logging in Go

 GoWAL is a simple, efficient **Write-Ahead Log (WAL)** library written in Go.
-It allows you to store logs as an append-only log structure, which is useful for applications that require crash recovery, transaction logging, or high-availability systems.
+It allows you to store data in an append-only log structure, which is useful for applications that require crash recovery, transaction logging, or high-availability systems.
 GoWAL is optimized for performance with configurable segment rotation and in-memory indexing.

 ## Features